vargatn/xpipe/doc/source/pipeline_guide.rst

 this Tutorial describes a simple scenario, in case you encounter problems or unexpected behaviour, inspect the source code, or contact us directly.

+All of these scripts have a set of dedicated runtime flags, e.g. to skip processing random points.

 Measuring the weak lensing data vector
 --------------------------------------